The following are ClickBank's advertising guidelines.

 All emails will include ClickBank’s physical address and unsubscribe link in order to be CAN SPAM compliant, as well as the below disclaimer:

-Required Legal Disclaimer: The content of this message has been created by the applicable Vendor and not by ClickBank.
+Required Legal Disclaimer: The content of this message has been created by the applicable Seller and not by ClickBank.
 Accordingly, ClickBank is not responsible for any information contained in this message, including, but not limited to, any product information, promotions, incentives, expected returns or other information contained herein.
 In addition, ClickBank is not responsible for any links to third party websites contained in this message.
 Such links do not imply any endorsement by ClickBank of such websites or the content, products or services available from such websites.
 By clicking on or accessing a third party website listed in this message, you acknowledge sole responsibility for and assume all risk arising from your use of any such websites.

 ClickBank reserves the right to add, remove or modify this policy at any time.
 ClickBank reserves the right to reject or remove any advertisements at any time in its sole discretion.